Free Webinar | Hydration Beyond Hyaluronic: Is Your Product Ready for Osmotic Stress? Watch Now

 What innovative tech are they working on?Building Operating System for Quantum Computers

 Riverland considers itself as the world’s first quantum engineering company.
-Besides hardware, Riverlane builds ground-breaking software to unleash the power of quantum computers.
+In addition to hardware, Riverlane builds ground-breaking software to unleash the power of quantum computers.
 The startup software transforms quantum computers from experimental technology into commercial products.

 Riverlane goes deep into the stack so that its hardware partners can focus on the physics and build better full-stack solutions.
 The startup works with the chemical, pharmaceutical, and materials industries to improve algorithms and specify early killer applications of quantum computers.